carderne/signal-export/README.md

 Options:
   -s, --source PATH  Path to Signal config and database
-      --old PATH     Path to previous export to merge with -c, --chat NAME    Display name of a specific chat (surround name with quotes if it contains spaces) -o, --overwrite    Flag to overwrite existing output -m, --manual       Flag to manually decrypt the database --help             Show this message and exit.
+      --old PATH     Path to previous export to merge with -c, --chat "NAME"  Names of specific chats (separate multiple chats by a comma) -o, --overwrite    Flag to overwrite existing output -m, --manual       Flag to manually decrypt the database --help             Show this message and exit.